-- overseeing the business and financial strategies, objectives and risk appetite of the Company; and evaluating, providing counsel on and authorizing major corporate actions; - promoting honest and ethical business practices and conduct, sound corporate governance, an effective risk management framework and system of internal controls, full, fair and timely public disclosure, and avoidance of conflicts of interest; - approving the financial statements and the program for compliance with law; - evaluating the performance of the Chief Executive Officer ("CEO") and overseeing CEO succession planning; - approving the incentive compensation arrangements for executive officers1 - providing advice on the selection of senior management and overseeing management development and effectiveness; - periodically reviewing the alignment of the Company's culture with the Company's strategy and long-term objectives; and overseeing the Company's sustainability and impact obligations, initiatives and strategies.
+• evaluating the performance of the Chief Executive Officer ("CEO") and overseeing CEO succession planning; approving the incentive compensation arrangements for executive officers providing advice on the selection of senior management and overseeing management development and effectiveness; periodically reviewing the alignment of the Company's culture with the Company's strategy and long-term objectives; and overseeing the Company's sustainability and impact obligations, initiatives and strategies.
 In doing so, the Board delegates certain matters to the Examining and Audit, Human Resources, Nominating and Corporate Governance, Technology and Operations, and Risk Committees.